| Travelling south

 on the left hand side, which is No 52 Grade II Listed house,

-built in 1723 indicated by the date stone to Thomas Burchall.
+built in 1723 indicated by the date stone to Tho.
+Burchall.

 Built by coursed limestone, with a 20th Century tiled roof